IOWA CENTRAL COMMUNITY COLLEGE

 The safety of our students is a top priority to our college.
 Improving locks, providing additional security cameras, and a public safety notification system would help ensure we do our best to keep students and faculty secure.

 Iowa Central Fuel Testing Lab and Research Center

 The current lab has outgrown its space and has expanded much more rapidly then expected.
 By relocating to the Ag Industrial Park west of Fort Dodge we will be able to co-locate with current and future biotechnology and bioproducts manufacturers and expose students to the opportunities in the agriculture and biosector industries.

 Physical Infrastructure Improvements

 We celebrated our 50th anniversary last year, and so did many of our buildings.
 In order to keep up with the educational demands and to maintain structural integrity, many of our facilities need updating.
-The referendum would help raise the needed funds to make our buildings better for your students.
+The referendum will help make our buildings better for your students.